Our charitable status

 How we are funded

-Since the charity was established, the day-to-day operations of the Trust are funded from an annual income that is generated by the endowment, combined with income from residents who are able to cover their own fees.
+Since the charity was established, the day-to-day operations of the Trust have been funded by an annual income generated from our endowment fund, which is combined with income from residents and customers who are able to cover their own fees.

-This formula provides the Trust with an income that is independent of the endowment fund, which supports the Trust's core activities and frees up the endowment income for utilisation in the support of those individuals who cannot pay to access our services.
+This successful formula provides the Trust with an income that supports the Trust’s core activities and frees up the endowment income to support those individuals who cannot pay to access our services.
 This means that people from a range of different backgrounds can access and benefit from everything that we do.

 The Trust's charitable status

-The Trust is registered with Charity Commission, the UK regulatory body for all charitable organisations.
-One of the key criteria for the evaluation of charitable status is the principle of 'public benefit', which states that the aims of the charity must be for the public benefit and have one or more specified charitable purposes.
-Further, the aims of the organisation should not be unreasonably restricted by geographical location or an individual's ability to pay.
+We are registered with the Charity Commission, the UK regulatory body for all charitable organisations in the UK.
+The criteria for the evaluation of charitable status is the principle of public benefit, which states that the aims of the charity must be for public benefit and have one or more specified charitable purposes.
+In addition, the aims of the organisation should not be unreasonably restricted by geographical location or an individual’s ability to pay.

-The Trust's approach to the distribution of its own income, and the requirement that those individuals who are able to fund their own services do so, allows us to meet the requirements of public benefit as set out by the Charity Commission.
+Our approach to the distribution of our own income and asking individuals who are able to fund their own services to do so, allows us to meet the requirements as set out by the Charity Commission.

-The activities of our Trustees are also guided by the Charity Commission's requirements for the running of charitable organisations, the Charity Commission also require the Trust to submit annual audited accounts, and demonstrate that the recruitment of Trustees to the Council complies with the specifications set out in our Trust Deed.
+Our accounting practices and the activities of our Trustees are also guided by the Charity Commission’s obligations for the running of charitable organisations.
+We submit annual audited accounts and demonstrate that the recruitment of Trustees to the Council complies with the specifications set out in our Trust Deed.

 Society of Merchant Venturers

 The Trustee Group is made up of 15 individuals who are nominated by representatives of the St Monica Council (6), the Bishops of Bristol, Bath & Wells, and Gloucester (3) and by the Society of Merchant Venturers (6).
 The Society of Merchant Venturers are also responsible for managing the Trust’s original endowment fund, bequeathed by Henry Wills on his death in 1922.